 Why do I need a comparative company analysis for some topics?

-If you select such topic for which a comparison is necessary (for example Topic 8) and you haven’t done sufficient comparator analysis then you will fail in the assessment criteria (Evaluation of collected information, its analysis and the conclusion).
+If you select such topic for which a comparison is necessary (for example Topic 8,15) and you haven’t done sufficient comparator analysis then you will fail in the assessment criteria (Evaluation of collected information, its analysis and the conclusion).
 You’ll also fail to apply the accountancy/business models.
-The comparator analysis may often enhance evaluation for Topic 15, 17 and 20.
-In my opinion, the comparator analysis strengthens the evaluation.

 What is the most appropriate company for my RAP?